openlawteam/tribute-subgraph/README.md

 };
 ```

-In `.env` (create `.env` file if necessary), add the deployment key from your Subgraph Studio account:
+In `.env` (create `.env` file if there isn't one already created), add your seed phrase (for the hardhat contract compilation) and the deployment key from your Subgraph Studio account:

 ```
 GRAPH_DEPLOYMENT_KEY=...
+TRUFFLE_MNEMONIC=...
 ```

 Then, simply run the following command to deploy the subgraphs: